sileod/xpflow/README.md

 for args in Xp(learning_rate):
     # perform_experiment_and_logging(args)
 ```
-This allows a concise, readable, shareable, composable, and framework-agnostic formulation of experiments.
-You can also use classes instead of dictionaries.
-Classes are a bit less verbose (no commas, no quote on parameter names), they enforce tabulation, they are easier to read, extensible, and inheritence is cleaner.
+This allows a readable, shareable, composable, and framework-agnostic formulation of experiments.
+You can also use classes instead of dictionaries, they are more composable and look cleaner.

 ```python